From the village to Gunnerside lead mines

 Unlike the area further downstream, the lead ore seams at this point in the valley were quite close to the surface.
 Shafts and levels were still used to gain access to the valuable rock.
 But it is a technique called ‘hushing’ that accounts for most of the damage on the surface.
 Where the galena seam wasn’t so deep a gully was dug further up the slope.
 This was then blocked with turf dams that were removed when enough water had built up behind them.
 The resultant torrent of water would remove all the topsoil to expose the lead-rich rock beneath.
 The resultant rocky scar is called a ‘hush’, Bunton Hush in this case.

 The weather on the day of my visit was changeable to say the least.
-I had to be very patient to get the photos I did.
-As it was very windy the clouds were moving quite quickly though so if the light wasn’t right I only had a short wait until it was.
-That was until I had taken a few photos around Bunton Mine when the weather sadly deteriorated.
+It was very windy so the clouds were moving quite quickly.
+Consequently if the light wasn’t right for a photo I only had a short wait until it was.

 Melbecks Moor back to Gunnerside Village